neonov1y/embedded-atmega328p-asm/README.md

 Description:
 ==============
 This repository include examples of assembly programs for Atmega328p (AVR family 8-bit microcontroller which used in Arduino Uno).
-Examples written using Atmel Studio assembly.
+Examples written using Atmel Studio assembly and concentrated for knowledge share.

 List of examples:
 =================